cloudwithax/cardinal/README.md

 # Chirp Next

-The Chirp project, remade in Next.js
+The Chirp project, originally by @actuallyaridan, remade in Next.js

 ## Getting started